mehrzadshm/GSoC-2023/weeks/week4.md

 title: Week 4
 ---

-# Week 4 - In progress ...
+# Week 4 - The devil is "always" in the detail!

 ---